fritz-hh/scripts_NAS4Free/README.md

 manageAcpi.sh:
 --------------

-- Controls shutdown (S5) or sleep (S3) of the NAS based on various parameters
+- Controls shutdown (S5) or sleep (S3) of the NAS based on various parameters.
+E.g.:
     - If no computer that may access the NAS is online during a certain time (based on the IP address)
     - If the curfew is reached!
 - (if requested) prevents a shutdown / sleep during a configurable timeslot
-- (if requested) Prevents a shutdown / sleep if another machine is accessing to the NAS using SSH
+- (if requested) prevents a shutdown / sleep if another machine is accessing the NAS using SSH
+- (if requested) prevents a shutdown / sleep if another machine is accessing the NAS using SMB
 - Prevents a shutdown / sleep to be issued when one of the above administrative scripts is running
 - Reports the results in a log file.
 - Script to be started at NAS startup.
 The script runs as an endless loop

 Note 1: Depending on your motherboard and on your BIOS settings, the script may or may not work on your NAS.
 Note 2: This script requires static IP addresses (of course static DHCP is OK too) on your NAS and other any other computer.
 Note 3: I use Wake on LAN to wake the NAS.
-The WOL paket is sent by my DD-WRT router automatically when one of my computers is online (see script here: https://github.com/fritz-hh/autowake_NAS)
+The WOL paket can be sent by a DD-WRT router or a Raspberry Pi automatically when one of my computers is online (see script here: https://github.com/fritz-hh/autowake_NAS)

 acpiStats.sh:
 -------------